fbarraquand/predatorpreyDynamics_wFRdata/README.md

 ### Progress report FB 14/03/2018

 * The discrepancy between ``JAGS`` and ``optim`` indeed stems from differences in parameter values (was too much noise, too low C).
+* Long time series (T=1000, painfully long in JAGS) reveal that the identifiability (identification rather?) improves for the predator-prey model without the FR.
+Hence perhaps all the models are identifiable in a structural sense (infinite TS) but adding the FR info improves greatly convergence whenever there is limited data.
 * We need to now look at the Hessian and make sure the model is identifiable (check Olivier's old paper as well).
+Remember I saw a ridge in the likelihood regarding (r,K) as previously highlighted by Polanski (on the other hand, won't this strongly depend on parameter space -- I had no such problems in Barraquand et al. 2014).
+Morality: Use frequentist code for identifiability, the point in parameter space previously used + a point in the predator-prey noisy limit cycle region of parameter space, as well as T=1000 for near perfect conditions first.